• Art magazine

 Under the guidance of a therapist, you can let off steam creatively and bring everything on paper, which is often hidden.
 Painting, drawing, shaping sound - everything is allowed.

-Art becomes a mirror of its thoughts and gives them the opportunity to understand what moves internally on a new level.
+Art becomes the Mirrors of your thoughts and gives you the opportunity to understand what moves internally on a new level.

 Different basics and approaches